HeardLibrary/linked-data/commonsbot/README.md

 `photo_inception` The ISO 8601 date when the photo was created, i.e. in YYYY-MM-DD form.
 REQUIRED for 3D images, RECOMMENDED for 2D images.

+## Future enhancements

+Currently the script uses `label_en` and `description_en` from the CSV table designated by artwork_items_metadata_file value to generate various captions, titles, Commons filenames, etc. Eventually this will be replaced by a SPARQL query to determine the labels and descriptions in preferred languages other than English.

 # Other scripts